akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_DISCORD_WEBHOOK_URL.md

 ### Step 5: Use HTTPS
 Always use HTTPS for data in transit.
 HTTPS encryption will protect your data from being exposed while it is being transmitted between your server and users.

-### Step 6: Update Dependecies
-Regularly update all your dependencies and ensure that your system is patched with the latest security updates.
-This will safeguard your system from known vulnerabilities which could lead to sensitive data exposure.